What is Alt Text for Images?

 You can help your pages and images rank by making sure your images are fully optimized, including alt text.
 Google says, “by adding more context around images, results can become much more useful, which can lead to higher quality traffic to your site.”

 What’s the SEO value of image alt tags?

 While alt text isn’t one of the most important SEO ranking factors, it’s used by search engines to understand the content of an image and rank in search results.

 To properly leverage alt text, there are a few things you can do.

 - Alt text length.
+Just like the length of meta descriptions, the length of image alt text does matter.
 While there is no definitive number of characters for alt text, you should consider keeping the length less than 100 characters.
 If your alt text is longer than 100 characters, it will show as an error in a site audit.

 - Image description.
 You’ll want to clearly describe an image using alt text.
 Search engines will be using the description to identify what the image is about.
 Your alt text needs to convey what the image is about, especially for the visually impaired.

 - Maximize alt text.
 Your alt text is there because it is an image’s description.
 Because you have limited characters to describe an image, don’t waste any of them using “image of”, “photo of”, or “picture of”.

 - Avoid keyword stuffing.
 In short, don’t keyword stuff for the sake of quality SEO.
 Adding in too many keywords will backfire.
 If you’re able to leverage the target keyword, do so.
 If not, the rest of your page’s content should suffice.